Artown Board of Directors

 Roberto García (Artown Treasurer)

 Mr. Garcia is the current Artown Treasurer and a long-time Reno/Sparks resident.
-He currently works at Eide Bailly LLP as a Senior Manager in their National Assurance Office.
-With over 15 years of work experience, he provides accounting and consulting services to clients in a variety of industries.
+He currently works at CNM LLP as Director in their Technical Accounting Group.
+With over 16 years of work experience, he provides accounting and consulting services to clients in a variety of industries.
 He also serves as Treasurer for the Gay and Lesbian Chamber of Commerce Nevada with the mission to advance the prosperity, equality of LGBTQ+ and allied businesses through referrals, education, and networking opportunities.
 Roberto is an avid supporter of local art and artists and is grateful to assist Artown with its financial needs in order to keep the organization’s July festival free for the community.
 He is a graduate from the University of Nevada, Reno with a bachelor’s degree in Accounting and Information Systems and is a Certified Public Accountant in the State of Nevada.
 Roberto was born in Lima, Peru and is fluent in Spanish.

 Khalilah Smith Cage (Artown Secretary)

 A long-time Reno resident and University of Nevada alumni, Khalilah has a wide and diverse background in sales, marketing and customer service in real estate, mortgage lending, and restaurant industries.
-In addition to her role as marketing manager at Tolles Development Company, Khalilah is a partner/owner of five Reno restaurant/bars, including The Brewer’s Cabinet, a full-service bar/restaurant and micro distillery, and Shim’s Surplus Supplies, Reno’s first modern speakeasy.
+Khalilah is a partner/owner of five Reno restaurant/bars, including The Brewer’s Cabinet, a full-service bar/restaurant and micro distillery, and Shim’s Surplus Supplies, Reno’s first modern speakeasy.
 Khalilah holds a Bachelor of Science degree in marketing from the University of Nevada, Reno, serves on the Artown Board of Directors and is co-creator and host of the “I am her” podcast.

 Meredith Tanzer has made a huge impact on her adopted home of Reno, Nevada.
 Upon arrival from San Francisco, arriving in Reno, she established the award-winning La Bussola boutique, a one-stop creative retail space and buzz center in downtown Reno for delightful art oddities.
 The boutique helped support and develop artists who would eventually make art their fulltime livelihood.
 Meredith opened the HeartSpot Gallery, Deuce and Tree House Lounge.
 But it is Meredith’s numerous civic contributions that have been most profound, and through her efforts at the SPCA of Northern Nevada, Washoe County Homeless Youth Point in Time Count and Eddy House.
 Meredith helped to both improve and save the lives of our most vulnerable citizens.
 An award-winning gay rights activist, Meredith was a vital part of the capital campaign that opened Our Center, a vital community outreach, education and drop-in center for the underserved and at-risk LGBTQAI+ community, where she served on the board for nearly 10 years.
 Meredith, a resident artist at 1995 Dickerson (Sierra Arts), serves on the Board of Directors at Artown and is a part of the Northern Nevada HOPES family in downtown Reno.
 She considers herself a community connector with a unique combination of entrepreneurial mentality, nonprofit thoughtfulness, and corporate strategic planning experience.